NexoraBypassDetection/NexoraBypassDetection.github.io/README.md

-Pruchase valid keys for an limited time period of use below!
+Purchase valid keys for an limited time period of use below!
 <html lang="en">
 <head>
   <meta charset="UTF-8" />